Hausdorff measure of SLE curves: Proof of Theorem

+In order to show this we estimate the excursion measure between $l_2$ and $l_3$ then we use \cite{LR} Lemma 2.6 and Lemma 2.7 to conclude the proof.
+In this case it is easier to estimate extremal distance (see [Section 3.7, \cite{Law1}] for definition).
+Then the relation between excursion measure and extremal distance gives the needed result.
+Considering the area $A'$ between $l_2$ and $l_3$ in $H_\tau$ we have

+We have this because we can put $A'$ in a rectangle of side length $2/k+2/k^2$ and $2N/k$ because $\gamma_\tau \subset S$.
+Then Lemma 3.74 in \cite{Law1} gives us that the extremal distance between $l_2$ and $l_3$ is at least $cN$ for some $N$ if we assume $k>10N$.
+This is what we need.\\

+In the proof so far we used the measure for SLE in the upper half plane.
 We should change the measure on $\gamma$ from SLE in the upper half plane to two sided radial SLE towards $w_2$.
-Notice that these two have the Radon-Nikodym derivative equals to $M_t(w_2)$ by the definition in Section \ref{two-sided}.
-It is easy to see that in the return $M_t(w_2)$ is bounded by a universal constant by the conditons that we put on $\lambda$ until we exit $B_1(z)$.
-Then we change measure from two sided to SLE conditioned to $\tau(L)<\infty$ by Proposition \ref{reduce}.\\
+Notice that these two have the Radon-Nikodym derivative equal to $M_t(w_2)$ by the definition in Section \ref{two-sided}.
+It is easy to see that $M_t(w_2)$ for times $t$ after hitting the disk of radius $1/2+\frac{1}{k^2}$ by $\gamma$, is bounded by a universal constant by the conditions that we put on $\lambda$ until we exit $B_{1-2/k}(z)$.
+Then we change the measure from two sided radial to SLE conditioned to $\tau(L)<\infty$ by Proposition \ref{reduce}.\\